alexbruens/a/content/post/2023-09-05-how-to-read-regression-tables/index.markdown

 **Cautionary note**: these thresholds are chosen by the authors.
 Some journals require certain thresholds, others do not.
 It is important to recognize these thresholds, as different thresholds could change the interpretation of the asterisks.
 When in doubt, you can always perform the calculations yourself as described above.

-## Other Analyses...
+## Key Takeaways
 There are many _many_ other types of analysis that scholars use to test hypotheses.
 Some of these include proportional hazards models (or survival models), two-stage estimation strategies with instrumental variables, and more simple correlations or bivariate analyses (e.g., ANOVA).
 This post explains the interpretation of OLS regression tables and logistic regression tables, and as such, not all regression tables can be read using these explanations.
 Importantly, while coefficients are reported for all regression models, the math underpinning them influences how we _can_ and _should_ interpret them.

 Additionally, the standard errors p-values should be interpreted based on the specific type of model used to estimate the dependent variable -- as we cannot use the tips explained in this post to interpret, say, standard errors in hazards models.
 Data consumers must understand the transformation processes required to interpret other models' outputs.

 Finally, if there are any doubts about regression outputs, look to the article text.
 Most scholars will explain their models in plain text terms that can aid in understanding the significance and magnitude of the effects -- especially for findings related to their hypotheses.

-If you would like to watch a video about reading regression tables, [Carolyn Coberly has a detailed video on interpretation here](https://youtu.be/qRD-sn8Czwc?si=8HQcq0oMNy9NnQXO).
+If you would like to watch a video about reading regression tables, [Carolyn Coberly has an excellent highly detailed video on regression table interpretation here](https://youtu.be/qRD-sn8Czwc?si=8HQcq0oMNy9NnQXO).

 Additionally, I have a one-page PDF which breaks down Table 1. from Fearon and Laitin (2003), {{< staticref "uploads/HowToReadQuantitativeTables.pdf" "newtab" >}}available here{{< /staticref >}}.